GiuseppeTestaLab/.github/profile/README.md

 - 📌 **Multiplexing cortical brain organoids for the longitudinal dissection of developmental traits at single cell resolution.** *Caporale et al.*, Nature Methods. https://doi.org/10.1038/s41592-024-02555-5.
 [GitHub: https://github.com/GiuseppeTestaLab/organoidMultiplexing_release, https://github.com/GiuseppeTestaLab/SCanSNP]<br>
 *Associated Research Briefing* https://doi.org/10.1038/s41592-024-02556-4 <br>
-The study develops and benchmarks strategies to multiplex human brain organoidogenesis by pooling pluripotent stem cells either during organoid generation (the mosaic model) or immediately before single-cell RNA sequencing.
-To enhance genetic cell identification from organoid transcriptomes, the authors introduce SCanSNP—an in silico deconvolution tool integrated into a consensus pipeline.
-They demonstrate that both multiplexing approaches accurately reconstruct neurodevelopmental trajectories and scale with increasing numbers of lines, thereby providing a resource to advance high-throughput brain organoid modeling for studying human neurodiversity.
+In this study we developed and benchmarked strategies to multiplex human brain organoids and introduced SCanSNP—an in silico deconvolution tool integrated into a consensus pipeline.
+We provide this suite of methods as enabling resource to advance high-throughput brain organoid modeling for studying human neurodiversity and paving the way to in vitro epidemiology by the cohort-level dissection of eDTL (expressed Developmental Trait Loci).

 <details>
   <summary>Additional Methods publications</summary>